Adelaide Hall: 1934: Apollo Theater, Harlem, Chocolate Soldiers revue

 Chocolate Soldiers opened at the new Apollo Theater, Harlem, starring Hall in Harlem, New York, 14 February 1934.
 The show was produced by Clarence Robinson and garnered great attention and acclaim, helping to establish the recently opened Apollo as Harlem's premier theatre.

 The Cotton Club Parade, 1934

 On 23 March 1934, Hall opened at Harlem's Cotton Club in The Cotton Club Parade 24th Edition.
 It was the largest grossing show ever staged there.
 The show ran for six months at the Cotton Club.
-In the show Hall introduced the songs "Ill Wind" and "Primitive Prima Donna", which Harold Arlen and Ted Koehler wrote especially for her.
+In the show, Hall introduced the songs "Ill Wind" and "Primitive Prima Donna", which Harold Arlen and Ted Koehler wrote especially for her.
 It was during Hall's rendition of "Ill Wind" that nitrogen smoke was used to cover the floor of the stage.
 It was the first time such an effect had ever been used on a stage and caused a sensation.
-So successful was the show, the entire production went on a roadtour playing in theatre's across America.
+So successful was the show that the entire production went on a road tour, playing in theatres across America.

+In the 1930s, several Hollywood movie companies also maintained studios in New York, and New York-based stage performers were approached to appear in movie short subjects.
+Hall starred in two: On the Air and Off (1933) for Universal, and An All-Colored Vaudeville Show (1935), a miniature revue for Vitaphone, co-starring The Nicholas Brothers.